 First, you might consider a self-securing loan.
 Although yes, this type of financing still falls under the realm of business loans, it’s inherently different from many of the products we’ve reviewed thus far.

-To explain, with self-secured loans, the specific asset that you’re buying with your loan funds act as collateral for the loan—like with equipment financing or inventory financing.
+With self-secured loans, the specific asset that you’re buying with your loan funds act as collateral for the loan, like with equipment financing or inventory financing.
 This being said, you would pursue these loan types if you needed money to buy a new piece of equipment or if you needed capital to stock your shelves with more inventory.
 After you buy the equipment or inventory, these items would serve as collateral on the loan you received, just like your house does in the case of a home loan.

 Then, if you can’t pay back the loan, the lender can seize the equipment or inventory, just as they could seize your house.